VCauthon/Summary-Docker/src/docs/3-containers.md

 Based on the graphic we can say that the containers: container1, container2 and container3.
 They are independent instances of the image on which they have been generated.
 When we say independent is because each container contains its files, its configuration and these changes will persist in the future until we do not delete the container itself.

-> Although it should be noted that accessing and configuring containers is an anti-pattern, since the containers must be state-less.
+> __NOTE__: Although it should be noted that accessing and configuring containers is an anti-pattern, since the containers must be state-less.

 ## How containers start apps